msac-cisw/cisw17-demos/md/web09-quote-generator.md

 <pre>
 <code>
 const quotes = [
-            {
-                quote: "Programs must be written for people to read, and only incidentally for machines to execute. —Harold Abelson", },
-            {
-                quote: "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand. —Martin Fowler", },
+            "Programs must be written for people to read, and only incidentally for machines to execute. —Harold Abelson", "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand. —Martin Fowler", "Premature optimization is the root of all evil. —Donald Knuth" "Talk is cheap.
+Show me the code. —Linus Torvalds" "The best way to predict the future is to invent it. —Alan Kay" ]
-            {
-                quote: "Premature optimization is the root of all evil. —Donald Knuth" },
-            {
-                quote: "Talk is cheap.
-Show me the code. —Linus Torvalds" },
-            {
-                quote: "The best way to predict the future is to invent it. —Alan Kay" }
-        ]
 </code>
 </pre>